March 27, 2019

 The benefit of the Writer Finder for freelance writers is that you don't have to remember to scour a job board each morning.
 You'll receive potential job opportunities straight to your email as soon as they become available.

 Textbroker is another writing agency that connects United States-based authors to digital marketing and content opportunities.
 Since 2005, the site has executed more than 100,000 content opportunities each month.
 To get started, create an account and verify your U.S. citizenship.
 You'll submit a writing sample, which will be graded to estimate your skill level.
-You can then create your writer profile and start applying for gigs.
+You can then create your writer profile and start applying for gigs on the job listings board.
 You'll be paid per word and can choose if you prefer to work with specific clients or have a more flexible and open schedule.

 Writer Access is a freelance writing job agency that hires experienced content creators from the U.S., Australia, New Zealand, Canada, the U.K., and South Africa.
 The site is designed for writers who already have some experience and features a vetting process where your skills and expertise are tested.
 The site takes your interests and uses artificial intelligence to pair your skills and interests with potential opportunities.
 You'll keep 70 percent of the pay for gigs or 80 percent of the pay for PRO jobs completed through the site.